JordonM/SpeedClick/README.md

 Overview ==
 SpeedClick is a game that tests your mouse clicking speed by getting the object to the finish point using mouse clicks before the countdown timer hits zero.
 The faster you get to the finish point the higher your reward will be.
 This game is designed for users with an obsession for speed.
+Click any set button to progress the star as the arrows represent progress.
 Applications used: HTML CSS JS

 User Stories ==